linode/docs/docs/troubleshooting/disaster-recovery-guide/index.md

             rm ~/sendmail

-    - If you need to continue using SendMail, you way want to consider resinstalling SendMail or do further research before modifying the SendMail if-up script.
+    - If you need to continue using SendMail, you may want to consider reinstalling SendMail or do further research before modifying the SendMail if-up script.

 ## Did All of your Services Start After Reboot?